Age: 16-29 years old

 Age: 14-15 years old (13 is ok as long as they have graduated 8th grade)

-Barnstormers have a servant’s heart and great work ethic.
-They keep camp in tip-top shape by prepping meals, serving food, and tidying up during the week.
-They also play a huge role in building relationships with the others in their program and their college-aged staff while simultaneously building the foundations for a solid relationship with the Lord and learning to serve as Christ served.
+Barnstormers have a servant’s heart and a great work ethic.
+They keep camp in tip-top shape by serving food and tidying up during the week.
+Our Barnstormers enjoy building relationships with the others in their program and their college-aged staff while simultaneously building the foundations for a solid relationship with the Lord and learning to serve as Christ served.

 AGE: 29 YEARS PLUS